apolloteapot/ctf-writeups/WaniCTF-2023/certified/README.md

 ## Flag B

-Now we need read the environment variables of the webapp process to get flag B. I didn't find any known vulnerability of ImageMagick that would allow RCE, so I attempted to get the flag by fetching the `/proc/{pid}/environ` file with our previous method.

-In `process_image.rs`, the `magick` command is used by spawning a new process, so reading `/proc/self/environ` wouldn't work since it's not the same process as the webapp.
-The webapp process has a process ID of 1 because it's the starting process of the Docker container, so the flag should be in `/proc/1/environ`.
-We can check that it indeed contains the flag by spinning up a local Docker container and exploring it as root:
+Now we need read the environment variables of the webapp process to get flag B. I didn't find any known vulnerability of ImageMagick that would allow RCE, so I attempted to get the flag by fetching the `/proc/self/environ` file with our previous method.
+It should also be in `/proc/1/environ`, since the webapp process has a process ID of 1 because it's the starting process of the Docker container.
+We can check that it indeed contains the flag by spinning up a local Docker container and exploring it:

 ![](img/b_environ.png)

-However, fetching `/proc/1/environ` with the previous exploit returned nothing, likely because the magick binary didn't have enough permission to read it unlike `/flag_A`.
+However, both of them returned nothing for some reason.
+(Edit: After reading the [official writeup](https://github.com/wani-hackase/wanictf2023-writeup/tree/main/web/certified2), I found out that it was because `/proc/self/environ` has an apparent size of 0, and the ImageMagick cannot read it because of that.)

-At this point I decided to read the source code of the challenge to check for other possible vulnerabilities.
+At that point I decided to read the source code of the challenge to check for other possible vulnerabilities.
 Eventually, I noticed something strange in the code of the POST `/create` endpoint, which processes and converts our uploaded image.

 In the `handle_create()` function of `create.rs`, our uploaded file is first saved in `/data/{uuid}/{filename}`, where {uuid} is an random UUID and {filename} is taken from our form parameter.
 Then, in the `process_image()` function of `process_image.rs`, it is copied once more to `/data/{uuid}/input`, which seems redundant.